Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Numerical experiments

 \subsection{Rotational artefacts: short and intermediate scales}

-\emph{Angle--binned gradients.} On the fixed square lattice $G(\theta)$ exhibits a clear fourfold pattern, while on the dynamical ensemble the modulation is strongly reduced (Fig.~\ref{fig:anisotropy_profile}).
+\emph{Angle--binned gradients.} On the fixed square lattice $H(\theta)$ exhibits a clear fourfold pattern, while on the dynamical ensemble the modulation is strongly reduced (Fig.~\ref{fig:anisotropy_profile}).
 Table~\ref{tab:anisotropy-summary} summarises this via $A_{\rm rms}$ and $A_4$.
-We see that quantitatively, $A_{\rm rms}$ drops by $71\%$ (factor $\approx3.5$) and $A_4$ drops by $55\%$ (factor $\approx2.2$) relative to the baseline.
+Quantitatively, $A_{\rm rms}$ drops from $0.42$ to $0.12$ (a factor $\approx 3.5$), while $A_4$ drops from $0.17$ to $0.08$ (a factor $\approx 2.2$), indicating substantial suppression of the dominant fourfold harmonic in this short--distance diagnostic.

 \emph{Directional two--point functions.} As a longer--distance probe we compare axis--like and diagonal--like two--point functions.
 The difference $\Delta G(r)=G_{\rm diag}(r)-G_{\rm axis}(r)$ is a compact diagnostic of residual directional splitting.
 Figure~\ref{fig:corr_directional_diff} shows that the baseline regulator exhibits a modest but systematic non--zero signal at short to intermediate distances, whereas in the dynamical ensemble $\Delta G(r)$ is consistent with zero over the range where $G(r)$ is still clearly above the noise floor.